Undergraduate Catalog

 Resources for Nonmajors

-Student's majoring in other disciplines will find courses that probe the philosophical foundations of their major areas of study.
+Students majoring in other disciplines will find courses that probe the philosophical foundations of their major areas of study.
 These are courses pertaining to mathematics, biology, psychology, arts, politics, social theory, and the relations between science and religion.

 The 100- and 200-level courses are all introductory courses designed for students beginning the study of philosophy.
-The 100-level entry-point courses introduce students to philosophy through its main issues, those concerning good reasoning, values, reality, and knowledge.
+The 100-level entry-point courses introduce students to philosophy through its main issues: good reasoning, values, reality, and knowledge.
 The 200-level entry-point courses introduce students to philosophy through the consideration of philosophical questions about major human concerns that arise in religion, science, art and literature, and law.
 The 300-level courses in the history of philosophy demand substantial reading and are open to anyone who has taken one of the introductory courses.
-The 300-level courses in the themes in philosophy sequence build on students' previous work in the history of philosophy and in introductory courses and introduce them to current work in metaphysics, epistemology, philosophy of language, philosophy of mind, ethical theory, and the philosophy of science.
-The 400-level Philosophical Studies Program courses undertake more advanced study of great philosophers, past and present, and of philosophical fields, problems, and methods.
+The 300-level courses in the themes in philosophy sequence build on students’ previous work in the history of philosophy and in introductory courses and introduce them to current work in metaphysics, epistemology, philosophy of language, philosophy of mind, ethical theory, and the philosophy of science.
+The 400-level Philosophical Studies Program courses undertake more advanced study of important philosophers, past and present, and of philosophical fields, problems, and methods.

 Philosophical Studies